 The first step is to keep the communiqué, as a minimum transparency measure, to inform citizens about the decisions of their democratically elected leaders, even if those citizens cannot participate in the deliberations that produce it.
-Despite the comforting rhetoric that the G8 is merely a caucus-like 'ginger group' rather than a global directoire, the reality is that the leaders have generated a large and growing number of ambitious and significant communiqué-encoded commitments in recent years, and what is more they have complied with them to a rising and high degree.9 In short, communiqués and the commitments they codify do count.
+Despite the comforting rhetoric that the G8 is merely a caucus-like 'ginger group' rather than a global directoire (Baker 2000), the reality is that the leaders have generated a large and growing number of ambitious and significant communiqué-encoded commitments in recent years, and what is more they have complied with them to a rising and high degree.
+In short, communiqués and the commitments they codify do count.

 Moreover, communiqués are consumed by a vast audience.
 Despite the prevailing cynical folklore, it is simply not true that more people are involved in preparing the communiqués than in reading them when they are unveiled.
-The 3,000 media on site at Genoa and the number who hit the relevant portion of the websites where the communiqués are mounted confirm that the communiqués receive at least a passing glance from millions around the world.
+From among the 3,000 media on site at Genoa, the number who "hit" the relevant portion of the websites where the communiqués are mounted confirm that the communiqués receive at least a passing glance from millions around the world.
 Their contents may not always be reported in approving detail by the media or scrutinized by the mass public, but officials use them as high-level authoritative weapons to help get what they want.
 Here the problem is not with the inattentiveness of the audience but with the quality of the product.

 Communiqués should be written with a clarity and concreteness that make them comprehensible to the average citizen.
 They should be more action oriented and should whenever possible specify targets and timetables for accomplishing what the leaders say they want done.
 They should also be more honest in identifying new or enhanced promises instead of merely repeating promises from previous years.
 They should acknowledge frankly where and why last year's promises were not kept.
 If leaders do not provide their own conscientious, self-correcting capacity and critique, then they cannot blame civil society protesters for claiming for themselves alone this part of the democratic turf.
 One solution, used at the Quebec City summit of the Americas and in part by past G7/8 summits, is to publish with the crisp, clear communiqué a detailed action plan containing specifics of what the leaders intend to accomplish.
 Another useful addition, following the tentative start made by G8 foreign ministers in 2001 on the conflict prevention agenda, would be to release, on the eve of or at the summit, a report card on last year's commitments, what they meant in practice, and to what extent and how they were kept.
 What most assuredly will not work is to move back to the world of secret agreements secretly arrived at, to adopt Ronald Reagan's idea of scrapping the carefully negotiated, leader-endorsed, enriched, and adjusted communiqué in favour of a brief, incomplete, vague statement thrown together from nothing on the summit's last night.
+With its impressive deluge of detailed documentation from the leaders, Kananaskis avoided this danger.
+But still outstanding is the need for more precision and implementation monitoring, building on Canada's effort when its year as host in 1995 came to an end.